book page beside eyeglasses and coffee

 2. In the event of a late cancellation or unexcused absence, a cancellation fee of 100% of the regular fee will be charged.

-3. The obligation to pay does not apply if the patient can prove that the absence was through no fault of their own (e.g. acute illness with a doctor's certificate).
+3. The obligation to pay does not apply if the client can prove that the absence was through no fault of their own (e.g. acute illness with a doctor's certificate).

 § 4 Remuneration and invoicing